wlyra/pencil_tutorial/2-running-pencil.md

 		pc_mkdatadir

 Which is a shortcut pencil command for creating a data directory.
-In this case, it will simply creat a hardlink data/ subdirectory (in other clusters you may want to configure pc_mkdatadir to generate a softlink data/ subdirectory, linked to the /scratch or /work level of the cluster).
+In this case, it will simply creat a hardlink data/ subdirectory.

-Now send the run to the cluster.
-This batch script should suffice

-		#!/bin/bash
-		#SBATCH -J streaming      # job name
-		#SBATCH -o streaming.o%j  # output and error file name (%j expands to jobID)
-		#SBATCH -e streaming.e%j  # output and error file name (%j expands to jobID)
-		#SBATCH -N 1              # total number of nodes requested
-		#SBATCH -n 16             # total number of mpi tasks requested
-		#SBATCH -p temp           # queue (partition) -- normal, development, etc.
-		#SBATCH -t 00:30:00       # run time (hh:mm:ss) - 30 minutes
+Now start the run.

 		pc_start
 		pc_run

-The run should be fast, running one orbit every few minutes. `tail -F` the `streaming.o%j` file (substitute `%j` by the jobID) to monitor the evolution of the run.
+The run should be fast, running one orbit every few minutes.
+The simulation will write output to the screen, and the same output yo the data/timeseries.dat filename.